How To Write a Job Description That Attracts the Most-Qualified Candidates

 When deciding between upskilling employees, rehiring, or hiring someone brand new, there are a few factors to consider.
 For example, your current staff must be willing or able to commit to upskilling.
 If they are not excited about it or not technically able to grow into new roles, it would be necessary to hire externally.

-Sometimes, this is where rehiring is especially beneficial: they may be more willing or able to return to a new role, but they also already understand the company culture.
-They are also likely to view upskilling and reskilling opportunities as a show of loyalty.
+Sometimes, this is where rehiring is especially beneficial as a human resource management strategy: they may be more willing or able to return to a new role, but they also already understand the company culture.
+They are also likely to view upskilling and reskilling programs as a show of loyalty.
 Just be sure that the official job offer is clear on whether the previous time at the company will be honored, whether this will count as a new term, and what that decision means for employee benefit waiting periods and tenured employee perks.
 Like new hires, rehires should receive clear offer letters and job descriptions.

 Again, it’s essential to determine whether this is an evolution or revolution for the organization.
 For example, if your company is preparing to pivot into a non-adjacent market or radically changing the company culture, bringing in outside talent is the better choice.
 When making a revolution, you want to act quickly and efficiently, and hiring externally fits that bill.
-However, if your organization is evolving and growing into an adjacent space, rehiring, upskilling, and reskilling will be more effective.
+However, if your organization is evolving and growing into an adjacent space, human resource management strategies such as rehiring, upskilling, and reskilling will be more effective.

 Upskilling and reskilling also make for innovative retention strategies, especially regarding rehires.
-Ceridian’s survey of 850,000 employee records found that “boomerang” employees,” or rehires, had a turnover rate of 35% as compared to the Bureau of Labor Statistics, which found a 57% average overall; in their findings, rehires were almost twice as likely to stay through their first three years back.
+Ceridian’s survey of 850,000 employee records found that “boomerang” employees,” or rehires, had a turnover rate of 35% as compared to the Bureau of Labor Statistics, which found a 57% average overall; in their findings, rehires were almost twice as likely to stay through their first three years back (Justen, 2022).

 It’s critical to take a holistic approach to rehiring and upskilling.
-Employees retaining negative feelings toward the company or any current employees who left on bad terms should be replaced entirely.
+Employees retaining negative feelings toward the company or any current employees who left on bad terms should be replaced entirely and not rehired.
 Regardless of the quality of a company’s upskilling and reskilling programs, a positive attitude toward the company and its job is vital to employees’ success.
-Upskilling employees only benefit the company if the employee is eager to learn.
+Upskilling employees as a human resources management strategy only benefits the company if the employee is eager to learn.

 How to replace an employee